 Established in 1818, the Royal Tasmanian Botanical Gardens are Australia’s second-oldest botanic garden, and they’re full of history - both social and architectural.
 Food production has always been a key purpose.
 In the early years of white settlement, the gardens were a source of food for Hobart residents, and they supplied nearby Government House until the mid 1950s.
 These days the site has become vibrant community gardens, with much of the produce given away to those in need via a community kitchen network.

 One of the gardens’ most striking man-made features is the Eardley Wilmot Wall, built in 1843 as a grasshopper-proof fence.
 Although 280m long and 4m tall at its highest point, the wall failed to contain the grasshoppers, not surprisingly, and stands today as a red-brick folly to pest eradication.

 A new Tasmanian flora collection highlights the island’s native plants.
 It includes a number of highly prized Huon pines, the state’s most iconic plant.

 "Visitors can learn about the importance of cool-temperate rainforests," says Butler, "and gain knowledge about native plant selection for replanting in their home garden and discover the major vegetation types throughout the state."

 Need to know

 The Royal Tasmanian Botanical Gardens are open daily year-round.
 Located at Lower Domain Rd, Queens Domain, Hobart, about 2km north of the city centre - a 5min drive or 25min walk.
 There is an on-site restaurant and a gift shop.

-Take a 1hr guided walking tour, departing once a day from The Hub.
+Take a 1hr guided walking tour, departing 10:30 am on Saturdays and Sundays.
 Scenic buggy tours are also available.
 There is an easy access, pram-friendly pathway and accessible facilities, and free wheelchair hire.